 Science 1, Room 229

-Research interestsMy research examines heritage practice, the politics of community recognition, and collaborative research.
-As an anthropological archaeologist, I am interested in what we know about the past, how we know it, and how it matters to people today.
-My research is unified by a concern with using archaeology, material culture, and community collaboration to address inequities in the world today.
+Research interestsSiobhan Hart's research examines heritage practice, the politics of community recognition, and collaborative research.
+As an anthropological archaeologist, she is interested in what we know about the past, how we know it, and how it matters to people today.
+Her research is unified by a concern with using archaeology, material culture, and community collaboration to address inequities in the world today.
 Engaging with contemporary communities about past lives and experiences through heritage work provides a focal point for dialogue and action that can improve quality of life, increase sociopolitical power, and contribute to dismantling structural inequalities.

 Recent Peer Reviewed Publications

 2015 Digging and Destruction: Artifact Looting as Meaningful Social Practice.
 Co-author with Elizabeth Chilton.
 International Journal of Heritage Studies 21(4):318-335.

 2014 Indigenous Archaeologies Section Entries.
 Co-editor (invited) with Ndukuyakhe Ndlovu and Sean Ulm.
 Encyclopedia of Global Archaeologies.
 Springer.

 2012 Materiality and Autonomy in the Pocumtuck Homeland.
 Co-author with Margaret Bruchac.
 Archaeologies 8(3):293-312.

 2012 Decolonizing Indigenous Histories at the "Prehistoric/Colonial" Intersection in Archaeology.
 Co-editor with Maxine Oland and Liam Frink.
 Tucson: University of Arizona Press.